nnaatti/Project-Management-Portfolio/README.md

 # Project Management Portfolio

-A simple responsive portfolio website for a project manager.
+A responsive portfolio website for a project manager, featuring sections for about, services, selected projects, and a contact form.

 ## Getting Started